 -Also anyone who finds out you have an autoimmune disease

 No one knows how to talk to you about being sick.
-Especially as you are just entering life with disease, or processing a new diagnosis, you’ll often find that ‘real talk’ is bypassed for a combination of fluffy encouragement, unsolicited advice, and even some WTF moments.
+Especially as you are just entering life with disease, or processing a new diagnosis, you’ll often find that ‘real talk’ is bypassed for a combination of pity, fluffy encouragement, unsolicited advice, and even some WTF moments.
 We like to think that most of this is well-intentioned (although unfortunately not all) but it often misses the mark because those around you are afraid to, or simply don’t know how to talk to a sick person about being sick.

 Learning to guide the narrative means, in simpler terms, telling people how to have conversations with you.
 It takes learning on both sides, and it’s something I wish I would have recognized and embraced earlier on in my disease journey.
 It cuts to the chase of getting the support I need, from the people that are doing their best to provide it.
 It helps us skip the awkward dance where neither party is happy or sure about what to say.
 It paves the way for real talk and reminds us that caring for, and talking about, disease is way more important than some semblance of proper conversation.